 - ) Offer your beta readers a list of points you want them to focus on while reading.
 I personally love when authors do this.
 This redirects the attention of your readers to areas you’re unsure about.
 Want to know how the reader reacts to a certain character?
 Want to know if a particular scene is working the way you want it to?
 Specify those questions throughout your document or in a separate attachment.

 - ) Give the readers enough time to read the novel.
 Your beta readers are probably just as busy as you are, so be considerate of what you’re asking them to do for you.
-For instance, the Sarcastic Muse writers know that if they want me to read their 60,000 + word manuscripts during my school year, they need to give me a minimum of three weeks.
 Plan your beta reading around your own deadlines while keeping in mind the schedule of your beta readers.

 - ) Accept your beta comments with grace, even if you disagree.
 It’s a given that you’re not going to agree with each and every comment you receive.
 It’s a given that occasionally comments may ruffle your defensive feathers.
 Your beta readers know this.
 If you have questions about a specific comment, then you should certainly ask, but don’t argue over or criticize feedback.
 They didn’t have to read your manuscript.
 Their time wasn’t compensated in any way by helping you.
 Squelch your ego, thank them, and move on.